wyhitcs/team-letsencrypt/draftv1.md

 Let’s Encrypt runs a certificate management agent on the web server.
 The node in the system can be divided into two categories: Server and Client.
 On its client side, it requires port 80 or 443 to be available.
 On its server side, Let’s Encrypt has rate limits for certificate issuance.
 These limits are in place primarily to protect services from both accidental and intentional abuse.
 Let’s Encrypt has the following rate limits in place:

-- **Names/Certificate**:  is the limit on how many domain names user can include in a single certificate.
+- **Names/Certificate**:  is the limit on how many domain names users can include in a single certificate.
 This is currently limited to 100 names, or websites, per certificate issued.

 - **Certificates/Domain**:  user could run into through repeated re-issuance.
-This limit measures certificates issued for a given combination of Public Suffix + Domain (a "registered domain").
+This limitation measures certificates issued for a given combination of Public Suffix + Domain (a "registered domain").
 This is limited to 5 certificates per domain per week.

 - **Registrations/IP address**: limits the number of registrations users can make in a given time period; currently 500 per 3 hours.
 This limit should only affect the largest users of Let's Encrypt.